Sabagebu!

-Sabagebu! -Survival Game Club!- (さばげぶっ!) is a Japanese manga series written and illustrated by Hidekichi Matsumoto, began serialization in Kodansha's Nakayoshi magazine from December 2010.
+Sabagebu! -Survival Game Club!- (さばげぶっ!) is a Japanese manga series written and illustrated by Hidekichi Matsumoto, began serialization in Kodansha's shojo manga magazine Nakayoshi from December 2010.
 The final chapter was published in the magazine's January 2017 issue.
 An anime adaptation by Pierrot+ aired in Japan between July and September 2014.

 Plot

 Taking place at Aogiri Academy, the series follows a group of female high school students and their daily lives in a survival game club.